 6. Give a shout-out

 Provide time in the meeting for teammates to give each other positive feedback.
 Who deserves a shout-out?
 What did they do, specifically?

 Encouraging the team to praise each other publicly and allowing space for that to happen provides visibility to everyone on the team, regardless of where they work.

 Don’t make assumptions about how your hybrid meetings are going.
 At the end of each meeting, explicitly ask for feedback from everyone so you can adjust appropriately.
 What do they like about the meeting?
 What do they wish you would change?

 Remember that what’s working for your in-office employees may not be working for remote employees.
-Gathering this meeting feedback helps you course-correct before the next meeting, making each meeting better than the last.
+Gathering this meeting feedback helps you course-correct before the next meeting and build trust in your hybrid team, making each meeting better than the last.

 “Have check-ins at the start of a meeting for tech, and scoring after the meeting ends.
 Each meeting ask attendees if they were able to hear in-person and remote coworkers well.
 Periodically ask for feedback on how to improve hybrid meetings.”Alessandra Colaci, VP of Marketing, Mailshake